ulucaydin/welcome-to-devtools/README.md

 # Welcome to HomeAway DevTools README

-## Preface

-This is a new document and still a work in progress.
+> This is a new document and still a work in progress.

-Two reasons for this to exist
+> Two reasons for this to exist
-1. The creation has helped me identify and refine my thoughts and values.
+> 1. The creation has helped me identify and refine my thoughts and values.
-2. Hopefully this will help you understand me better and help us work together.
+> 2. Hopefully this will help you understand me better and help us work together.

-Important: NOT meant as a replacement for actually getting to know each other.
+> Important: NOT meant as a replacement for actually getting to know each other.

-## Let's Get Started

 Hi, welcome to the team.
 I’m so glad you are here at HomeAway.